git-sumana/Miscarriage_Prediction/README.md

-# Predicting Miscarriage in Women using Big Data and IoT
+# Predicting Miscarriage in Women using Big Data & IoT

 ## Introduction